seanpm2001/GitHub_Stats_A/Seasons/1/README.md

 Results for 2022 June 20th are still the most accurate to date.
 All other results not from 2022 June 20th or 2022 June 21st are over 40% inaccurate.

 The process failed to run on 2022 June 23rd.
-It has not ran successfully since (as of 2022, June 24th)
+It has ran successfully daily since 2022 June 27th

 </details>